nuuuwan/news_lk3_data/README.md

 *2024-08-23 14:21:00* · [`adaderanalk`](https://www.adaderana.lk/news/101446/sri-lanka-to-host-new-zealand-for-test-series-during-presidential-poll) · `en`

-The New Zealand Men’s National Team will tour Sri Lanka during September 2024 to play a two-match Test series against the Sri Lanka Men’s National Team, Sri Lanka Cricket (SLC) announced today.
+Sri Lanka will host New Zealand for a two-match Test series during next month’s presidential election, Sri Lanka Cricket (SLC) announced today.

+The first Test will begin on September 18 at Galle, but there will be a rest day on September 21 when the voting is set to take place, the board said.

 The Test matches are a part of the ICC World Test Championship Cycle of 2023 – 2025, according to the SLC.